solamarpreet/solamarpreet.github.io/content/posts/installingpythonapps.md

 ```
 <br>

-Then we will create a new folder that will hold our project and then we will configure a virtual environment inside of it.
+Now we create a new folder that will hold our project and then we will configure a virtual environment inside of it.

 ```sh
 mkdir myproject & cd myproject